cscart/docs/api/errors.rst

     *   -   Code
         -   Description
     *   -   400 "Bad Request"
         -   The request is invalid.
-For example, something is missing in it or there is a synthax error.
+For example, something is missing in it or there is a syntax error.
     *   -   401 "Unauthorized"
         -   Authorisation data are not valid or missing.
     *   -   403 "Forbidden"